cr7pt0gr4ph7/blog/_posts/2024-04-25-code-formatting-with-git-filter-branch.md

 For each commit between `main` (exclusive) and `HEAD` (inclusive), it will:
 * Checkout[^1] the contents of that commit.
 * Invoke the command specified by `--tree-filter`.
-  In our case, that invokes [`pre-commit`], which, when configured correctly, will:
+  In our case, that invokes [`pre-commit run`], which, when configured correctly through a `.pre-commit-config.yaml` file, will:
   * Get a list of all files that have changed.
   * Invoke each hook configured in `.pre-commit-config.yaml` with the list of changed files.

     In the case of our example project, this will apply a code format checker to all changed files.
     When it finds code format problems, it autoformats the problematic files, and returns a non-zero exit code.
     The `|| true` is used to ignore the non-zero exit code; otherwise, `git filter-branch` thinks that the command failed and exits failed.